'Loves Me But Is Not In Love With Me' Explained

 Why People Fall Out Of Love

-There can be many contributing factors and triggers to the “love but not in love” feeling as well -- cheating, midlife crisis, depression, and many more.
+There can be many additional contributing factors and triggers to the “love but not in love” feeling as well.

 I believe my husband may be going thru a midlife crisis.
 I've read a lot about it so I'm convinced that's what's happening.
 We have been married for 9 years and have 1 daughter; however I am also the step-mom to his children from his prior marriage.
 Our marriage is not perfect by any means, but I did not think it was in a position for him to tell me one day he's not in love with me anymore.
 He said he needed to move out on his own and figure out what he should be doing with his life because perhaps he's not meant to be a husband and only a father.
 This all happened 2 months after his 40th birthday, which to him was very hard to deal with." -Kate